Quick Answer

 - Adoption: Board resolution.
 No shareholder vote required at adoption; modern plans increasingly carry shareholder approval at refresh

-- Flip-in provision: on trigger, all non-triggering shareholders may buy additional target shares at a deep discount (often 50% of market price), massively diluting the acquirer's position
+- Flip-in provision: on trigger, non-triggering shareholders may buy additional target shares on favorable terms, diluting the acquirer's position

 - Flip-over provision: on a back-end merger, non-triggering shareholders may buy ACQUIRER shares at a discount, extending the dilution into the acquirer's own equity

-- Redemption: the board can redeem the rights for a nominal value (often a fraction of a cent per right), neutralizing the pill at any time before the trigger; this is the negotiating lever between a hostile bidder and the target board
+- Redemption: the board can redeem the rights for nominal value, neutralizing the pill at any time before the trigger; this is the negotiating lever between a hostile bidder and the target board

 Think of it this way: a poison pill is not a sale-blocker.
 It is a board-control mechanism.
 The pill forces a hostile bidder to negotiate with the target board because the board holds the redemption switch.